 Why Málaga Deserves a Day (or Two)

-We have been hosting guests at our beachfront apartment here since 2024, and the ones who venture into Málaga always return energised.
-There is something about walking through narrow cobbled streets, stumbling into a tapas bar where the owner greets you like a long-lost friend, and then watching sunset from a terrace overlooking the Mediterranean that makes for a perfect day.
+We have been hosting guests at our beachfront apartment for years, and the ones who make the trip into Málaga always come back buzzing.
+There is something about getting lost in the cobbled old town, falling into a tapas bar where the owner treats you like a regular by the second drink, then watching the sun drop over the harbour from a terrace.
+That is a good day out.

 Getting There from Sabinillas